Bella Hadid: Why She’s Being ‘Extremely Secretive’ About Her Rekindled Romance With The Weekend

 We also learned that Bella heavily fears losing fans’ respect by taking Weeknd back after he humiliated her with Selena.
 “Then there’s all the people that are going to be judging her for taking him back after the whole Selena situation.
 No doubt that’s embarrassing and uncomfortable for her, but that’s not what’s holding her back.
 This is way more about Abel putting in the time and effort to prove to Bella and to her family that he’s worth giving second chance.”

 As we previously reported, Abel and Bella were spied locking lips at a party in Cannes on May 10.
-Afterward, the former couple reported left the gathering together, naturally convincing fans their relationship might be getting a second chance.
+Afterward, the former couple reported left the gathering together, naturally convincing fans that their relationship might be getting a second chance!